Business

 Regulatory framework: Transport for NSW (TfNSW) Conditional Registration Vehicle Sheets (CRVS)

 Golf buggies need to be conditionally registered to be used on public roads and road-related areas.
-Conditional registration gives you limited road access to perform specific functions.
+Conditional registration gives limited road access to perform specific functions.

 Permitted uses under conditional registration: